Ziqi-Yang/ts-query-highlight/README.md

  - `m` or `RET`: mark the corresponding region.

 Keymap for overlays inside panel:
  - `RET`: only highlight capture at point on source code.

+Completion Support:
+Use either `completion-at-point` or `ts-query-highlight--dabbrev-expand` command.

 ## Note